Skip to main content

 Indiana

 Indiana law uses modified comparative negligence and follows the 51% rule for personal injury cases.
-An injured party that is found 51% or more at fault for their injuries cannot receive any compensation for their damages.
+An injured party found 51% or more at fault cannot receive any compensation for their injuries.

-The court may award an injured party damages if it is determined the injured party was 50% or less at fault for their injuries.
-This allows injured parties to be compensated even if there is a 50/50 split.
+The court may award an injured party damages if it is determined that the injured party was 50% or less at fault for their injuries.
+This allows injured parties to be compensated even with a 50/50 split.
 As a result, the court reduces the amount of damages in proportion to the injured party’s percentage of fault.

 When there are multiple defendants, meaning two or more parties that the injured party is suing, Indiana holds each defendant liable for their percentage of fault.